gotojeffray/SEBC/challenges/labs/7_feedback_final.md

 ----
 How long before you are ready to to install a production cluster by yourself?
 What do you need to work on?
-It's still a long way to install a real prod cluster with all security components( TLS/Encrytion/Mult-tenacy/Audit ...)
+It's still a long way to install a real prod cluster with all security components( TLS/Encrytion/Mult-tenacy/Audit ...).
+We must be in compliance with Goverment Security standards.
 ----